Pharmacokinetics of SAR441236

-- Within 12 months prior to study entry, any plasma HIV-1 RNA above the limit of quantification by any FDA-approved assay on a licensed kit with a limit of quantification less than or equal to 50 copies/mL of plasma performed by a US laboratory that has a CLIA certification or its equivalent.
+- Within 6 months prior to study entry, any plasma HIV-1 RNA ≥50 copies/mL on any FDA-approved assay with a limit of quantification of <50 copies/mL performed by a US laboratory that has a CLIA certification or its equivalent.

 San Diego California 92103 United States

 - in progress, not accepting new patients